Teaching Productive Skills | Speaking and Writing

 - Some planning or preparation is needed before production.

-- In the case of the writing skill, the learners have to go through a specific process that involves them to collect ideas, plan, write the first draft, revise it, and edit it.
+- In the case of the writing skill, the learners have to go through a specific process that involves them in collecting ideas, planning, writing the first draft, revising it, and editing it.

 - Feedback can be given by the learners themselves or by the teacher.

 - To give much more value to the learners’ productions, it is advisable to post the video recording of their conversations or their writing on social media such as YouTube, Facebook, or on the class blog if there is any.